vlazzarini/cs-s7/README.md

 (csound-start csound-obj (sync 0))
 ```

-starts the Csound engine and performance thread, optionally
+starts the Csound engine, optionally synchronously `:sync 1`
-synchronously `:sync 1`.
+(defaults to asynchronous mode).
+In synchronous performance,
+processing needs to be run by calling `(csound-perform-ksmps
+csound-obj)` (see below); in asynchronous performance this
+is run in a separate thread loop, which starts immediately.

 ```
 (csound-stop csound-obj)
 ```

-stops a Csound performance thread and resets the engine.
+stops a Csound and resets the engine.
+Also re-enables realtime audio
+as default.
+The performance may be restarted from this point.

 ```
 (csound-pause csound-obj)
 ```

-toggles-pause/play a Csound performance.
+toggles-pause/play a Csound performance (asynchronous mode)

 ```
 (csound-is-asynchronous csound-obj)